mgmarques/GCD_run_analysis/CodeBook.md

 At this point we proceed with a assign the directory that all data set was expect unziped to a variable called data_dir with value "./data/UCI HAR Dataset".
 Than confirm it's "./data/UCI HAR Dataset" directory exists, if doesn't ask to user the path of his UCI HAR Dataset directory.
 If user inform a invalid directory path stops execution of the current expression and executes an error action

 Finally, we proceed with steps of ours Peer Assessments/Getting and Cleaning Data Project:

  1. Merges the training and the test sets to create one data set.
-1.1 X files are load and merge in a unique data.frame called X by the load_data that receive "X" and our data_dir for dataset and data_dir parameters.
+<p>1.1.
+X files are load and merge in a unique data.frame called X by the load_data that receive "X" and our data_dir for dataset and data_dir parameters.</p>
-1.2 The same are made to Y and subject
+<p>1.2.
+The same are made to Y and subject</p>
-1.3 A date of this load is register in the dateLoaded variable.
+<p>1.3.
+A date of this load is register in the dateLoaded variable.</p>

  2. Extracts only the measurements on the mean and standard deviation for each measurement.
-2.1 Fist is proceed with a check if the features' metadata file exists and load it.
+<p>2.1.
+Fist is proceed with a check if the features' metadata file exists and load it.
 Use the load_metadata function for it, assign the "features.txt" for the metadata_file parameter and our data_dir.
-The results, if the file exists are assign to the features variable, if not, this part of this code is stop and a error is emitted, but the execution continuous.
+The results, if the file exists are assign to the features variable, if not, this part of this code is stop and a error is emitted, but the execution continuous.</p>
-2.2 Getting the index of measurements on the mean and standard deviation from the features.
+<p>2.2.
+Getting the index of measurements on the mean and standard deviation from the features.
 For this, we look for the pattern of "-mean\\(\\)|-std\\(\\)" in the second colon of features data.frame.
-With use of grep function, we can get the index where we find these patterns and assign to the mean_std_features_idx variable.
+With use of grep function, we can get the index where we find these patterns and assign to the mean_std_features_idx variable.</p>
-2.3 With mean_std_features_idx we extracts only the measurements on the mean and standard deviation for each measurement and assigning to X_mean_std variable
+<p>2.3.
+With mean_std_features_idx we extracts only the measurements on the mean and standard deviation for each measurement and assigning to X_mean_std variable</p>
-2.4 Uses features metadata index again and its names to name the mean and standard deviation measurements of the new data set.
-All names put in upper case and are cleaning, by change the "(" and ")" symbols by "" and "-" symbol by "_"
+<p>2.4.
+Uses features metadata index again and its names to name the mean and standard deviation measurements of the new data set.
+All names put in upper case and are cleaning, by change the "(" and ")" symbols by "" and "-" symbol by "_"</p>

-3. Uses descriptive activity names to name the activities in the data set 3.1 First we need check if the activity's metadata file exists and load it with our load_metadata function with "activity_labels.txt" assign to the metadata_file parameter
+ 3. Uses descriptive activity names to name the activities in the data set
+<p>3.1.
+First we need check if the activity's metadata file exists and load it with our load_metadata function with "activity_labels.txt" assign to the metadata_file parameter </p>
-3.2 If file exists the return is assign to activities variable, if not a message error is emitted, but don't abort the execution.
+<p>3.2.
+If file exists the return is assign to activities variable, if not a message error is emitted, but don't abort the execution.</p>
-3.3 Now we getting the index of descriptive activity names to name the activities in the data set.
-In this point, the code chages all "_" by " " and put all text in lower case.
+<p>3.3.
+Now we getting the index of descriptive activity names to name the activities in the data set.
+In this point, the code chages all "_" by " " and put all text in lower case.</p>
-3.4 The activities' names are attribute to the Y data set 3.5 Finally we change the name of activity field in the Y data set with "ACTIVITY"
+<p>3.4.
+The activities' names are attribute to the Y data set</p>
+<p>3.5.
+Finally we change the name of activity field in the Y data set with "ACTIVITY"</p>

  4. Appropriately labels the data set with descriptive activity names.
-4.1 First we change the name of subject field in the subject data set with "SUBJECT" 4.2 A unique tidy data.frame is created combine the colon of subject, Y, X_mean_std data.frames;
+<p>4.1 First we change the name of subject field in the subject data set with "SUBJECT"</p>
+<p>4.2 A unique tidy data.frame is created combine the colon of subject, Y, X_mean_std data.frames</p>
-4.3 A "tidy.txt" file is created in our data_dir with tidy data.frame.
+<p>4.3.
+A "tidy.txt" file is created in our data_dir with tidy data.frame.
 Again, we use the check_file_exist function to check if this file was created or not.
-In that case, if the file exists you receive a message too.
+In that case, if the file exists you receive a message too.</p>

  5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-5.1 A tidy2 variable assign with the aggregation of all measurements of tidy by "ACTIVITY" and "SUBJECT" colons with mean function and NA's removed.
+<p>5.1.
+A tidy2 variable assign with the aggregation of all measurements of tidy by "ACTIVITY" and "SUBJECT" colons with mean function and NA's removed.</p>
-5.2 A "tidy_2.txt" file is created in our data_dir with tidy2 data.frame.
+5.2.
+A "tidy_2.txt" file is created in our data_dir with tidy2 data.frame.
 Again, we use the check_file_exist function to check if this file was created or not.
 In that case, if the file exists you receive a message too.